MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 #### Python [CI Python Linter](https://pep8ci.herokuapp.com/)

-Only files with custom written python code have been verified with the above validator.
+Only files with custom-written Python code have been verified with the above validator.
 All files yielded the same result.
-See image of test results for models.py as example output.
+See the image of test results for models.py as an example output.

 ![python linter result](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698245884/readme/testing/asywky0lrbqsdvumx8at.png)